tomaarsen/TwitchMarkovChain/README.md

 ---

 # Settings
-This bot is controlled by a `settings.txt` file, which looks like:
+This bot is controlled by a `settings.txt` file, which has the following structure:
 ```json
 {
     "Host": "irc.chat.twitch.tv",